ndp/ts-playground/src/ts-envs/README.md

 ## Usage

 ### `configure`
-This package replaces the normal uses of `process.env` with an alternative.
+This package replaces the normal uses of `process.env` with an alternative object.
+It's called `envs` in this documentation (but you can call it whatever you want).
 To create it, call `configure` providing metadata about each of the expected variables.
-This is done with an object, where the keys are the variable names, and the metadata attributes are:
-- `description` (required): a textual description of the variable
-- `type` (default "string"): `string`, `boolean` or `integer`
-- `required`: `true` or `false`
-- `default`: a default value, if the variable is not required

 Here is an example:
 ```ts
 import {configure} from "ts-envs";